nightscout/nightscout.github.io/docs/vendors/digitalocean/new_user.md

 ### Step 5 - Install Nightscout

 a) Create a new user.
-You are now running Ubunto with highest privilege.
-Don't try to run nightscout as root user, it will not work.
+You are now running Ubuntu with highest privilege.
+Don't try to run Nightscout as root user, it will not work.
 **Replace `mainuser`** with a name of your choice, like your name, only lowercase letters.

 ```bash